 The Act presumes capacity and states that everyone should be treated as being able to make their own decisions until it is shown that they cannot.
-The underlying philosophy of the MCA is to ensure that those who lack capacity are empowered to make as many decisions for themselves as possible and that any decision made, or action taken, on their behalf is made in their best interests.
+The underlying philosophy of the Mental Capacity Act is to ensure that those who lack capacity are empowered to make as many decisions for themselves as possible and that any decision made, or action taken, on their behalf is made in their best interests.

 A person’s capacity to make a decision must be established at the time that a decision needs to be made.
 A lack of capacity could be because of mental health problems, dementia, a learning disability, a brain injury, a stroke or unconsciousness’ or a sudden accident.

 Anyone who works with or cares for an adult who lacks capacity must comply with the Mental Capacity Act when making decisions or acting for that person.
 The Act introduces a criminal offence of neglect or ill-treatment of a person who lacks capacity.